Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 • Confuse desire with real convenience

-When the purchase generates internal discomfort, there is usually something to review.
+When the purchase generates internal discomfort, there is usually something to check.

 Not having an external and independent vision

-Perhaps the most silent mistake of all is to think that strategic support is not needed because “everything seems clear.”
-The greater the value of the operation, the more important an external and objective view is.
+Perhaps the most silent mistake of all is to think that strategic support is not needed because “everything seems clear.”.
+The higher the value of the operation, The most important thing is an external and objective vision.

 A good consultancy provides: